RLikhithBhargav/Walmart-Sales-Analysis/README.md

 # **Walmart Sales Analysis: End-to-End Data Pipeline & Dashboard**

 ## **📌 Project Overview**

-This project is an **end-to-end data pipeline and analysis** of Walmart sales data.
-The workflow involves **data extraction, cleaning, transformation, database storage, SQL querying, and dashboard visualization**.
-The goal is to uncover key business insights related to **sales trends, product performance, customer behavior, and profitability**.
+This project is an **end-to-end data pipeline and analysis** of Walmart sales data, leveraging the **Kaggle API** to source the dataset.
+The workflow begins with automated **data extraction from Kaggle using the API, followed by data cleaning and transformation** in Python to ensure consistency and accuracy.
+The processed data is then **stored in a relational database, enabling efficient SQL querying** for deeper analysis.
+Finally, insights on **sales trends, product performance, customer behavior, and profitability** are visualized through an **interactive dashboard**, providing a comprehensive view of business performance.

 ---